ECE143-WI21-Team5/Final_Project/README.md

 ### How to run code

 -Most of the data is in the "datasets" folder.

+-In order to show the california choropleth map, please first trust the notebook (->File->Trust Notebook)

 -All the "py" files and plots are combined in "inal_submission.ipynb"